Almost everywhere injectivity conditions for the matrix recovery problem: Introduction

 The theorem holds for far more broad classes of sets $V_j$'s.
 Later we shall show ways to establish this type of results in general, including some of the basic algebraic geometry tools needed for the study.
+Theorem \ref{theo-GenericMatrix} considers the case where $N\neq (p+q)r-r^2$.
+For the case where $N=(p+q)r-r^2$, we pose the following conjecture: